 Eagle Football Excellence

-• Two Payton Award Winners (Bo Levi Mitchell in 2011 and Erik Meyer in 2005) and two Buchanan Award Winners (J.C.
-Sherritt in 2010 and Greg Peach in 2008) in the last seven seasons.
+• Two Payton Award Winners (Bo Levi Mitchell in 2011 and Erik Meyer in 2005), two Buchanan Award Winners (J.C.
+Sherritt in 2010 and Greg Peach in 2008) and a Jerry Rice Award recipient (Cooper Kupp) in the last nine seasons (2005-2013).

 • Two FCS Total Offense Championships (1997, 2001), as well as one passing offense title (2011) and one for scoring offense (2001).
-In EWU’s last eight seasons (1994-2011), EWU has ranked in the top 10 in passing six times and total offense on five occasions.
+In EWU’s last 10 seasons (2004-2013), EWU has ranked in the top 10 in passing eight times and total offense on six occasions.